Probate and Trust Administration

 Working with an attorney can streamline the process and assure the trustee that they have properly managed the estate.

-To learn more about dealing with a probate situation or to administer a trust after the death of a loved one, or to schedule a consultation to discuss creating a trust, or reviewing other options available to plan and estate, contact Mary Heare Amodio at 707.263.5759.
+To learn more about dealing with a probate situation or how to administer a trust after the death of a loved one, or to schedule a consultation to discuss creating a trust, or reviewing other options available to create an estate plan, contact Mary Heare Amodio at 707.263.5759.